 The strength of patents in the biotechnology and pharmaceutical field involves complex legal and scientific questions and can be uncertain.
 The issuance of a patent is not conclusive as to its inventorship, scope, validity, or enforceability, and our future patents may be challenged in the courts or patent offices in the United States and abroad.
 The patent applications that we own or in-license may fail to result in issued patents with claims that cover our product candidates or uses thereof in the United States or in other foreign countries.
 For example, while our or our licensors' patent applications are pending, such patent applications may now or in the future be subject to a third party pre-issuance submission of prior art to the United States Patent and Trademark Office, or USPTO, or become involved in interference or derivation proceedings or equivalent proceedings in foreign jurisdictions.
 For example, prior art was submitted by a third party with respect to certain of our PCT patent applications in-licensed from Broad Institute directed to Prime Editing.
 Even if our or our licensors' patents do successfully issue, third parties may challenge their inventorship, priority of invention, validity, enforceability or scope, including through opposition, revocation, reexamination, post-grant and inter partes review proceedings and litigation.
 Moreover, we, or one of our licensors, may have to participate in interference proceedings declared by the USPTO to determine priority of invention or in post grant challenge proceedings, such as oppositions in a foreign patent office, that challenge priority of invention or other features of patentability.
-An adverse determination in any such submission, proceeding or litigation may result in loss of patent rights, loss of exclusivity, or in patent claims being narrowed, invalidated, or held unenforceable, which could limit our ability to stop others from using or commercializing similar or identical technology and products, allow third parties to commercialize our t candidates, or result in our inability to manufacture or commercialize products without infringing third-party patent rights.
+An adverse determination in any such submission, proceeding or litigation may result in loss of patent rights, loss of exclusivity, or in patent claims being narrowed, invalidated, or held unenforceable, which could limit our ability to stop others from using or commercializing similar or identical technology and products, allow third parties to commercialize our technology or product candidates and compete directly with us, without payment to us, limit the duration of the patent protection of our technology and product candidates, or result in our inability to manufacture or commercialize products without infringing thirdparty patent rights.
 Furthermore, even if they are unchallenged, our patent rights may not adequately protect our intellectual property or prevent others from designing around our platform technology or product candidates.
 If the breadth or strength of protection provided by patents that may issue from the patent applications we own or in-license with respect to our Prime Editing technology and product candidates is threatened, it could dissuade companies from collaborating with us to develop, and threaten our ability to commercialize, our product candidates.
 Further, if we encounter delays in development, testing and regulatory review of new product candidates, the period of time during which we could market our product candidates under patent protection would be reduced.